-Play unlimited laser tag at Amp Up Action Park
+- Play unlimited laser tag at Amp Up Action Park

-Ride to the top of the St. Louis Arch
+- Ride to the top of the St. Louis Arch

-Eat lunch or dinner on “The Hill”
+- Eat lunch or dinner on “The Hill”

-Climb through City Museum and/or Citygarden
+- Climb through City Museum and/or Citygarden

-Explore the cave at Onongada Cave State Park
+- Explore the cave at Onongada Cave State Park

-Tour Busch Stadium
+- Tour Busch Stadium

-Devour frozen custard at Ted Drewes or ice cream sundaes at Crown Candy Kitchen
+- Devour frozen custard at Ted Drewes or ice cream sundaes at Crown Candy Kitchen

-Two days in St. Louis – a family itinerary
+Two days in St. Louis – a Family Itinerary

 For younger kids in Town and Country, I’d recommend Myseum, a hands-on science museum.
 There are things like a giant “jungle” made of hanging swimming noodles (a fun place to play tag!), and a magic wall that uses your shadow to create illusions.

-Day 1 itinerary
+Day 1 Itinerary

 As a lifelong Chicago Cubs fan, it pains me to admit this about our rivals, but the Busch Stadium tour is pretty cool.
-Learn about St. Louis Cardinals legends like Stan Musial, see their collection of World Series trophies, and then go in the dugout and out on the field, which opens to a view of downtown and the Arch.
+Learn about St. Louis Cardinals legends like Stan Musial, see the collection of World Series trophies, and then go in the dugout and out on the field, which opens to a view of downtown and the Arch.

-Day 2 itinerary
+Day 2 Itinerary

 A good dinner option is the made-from-scratch soul food at Sweetie Pie’s, the subject of a reality TV show on Oprah Winfrey’s OWN network.
 You might even see the show’s star (and the restaurant’s owner) Miss Robbie, who used to sing with Tina and Ike Turner.
 Or you can grab a sandwich, an insanely good milkshake and a box of homemade candy to go at the old-fashioned and historic Crown Candy Kitchen.

-As you head out of town on Day 3
+As You Head out of Town on Day 3

 The coolest thing?
 The tour guide has you stand still, and then cuts the lights so you experience complete darkness.
 Trust me, you’ll say “whoa!”
-They also have one of those “gem mining” stations in front of the cave, which is something elementary-aged kids will enjoy.
+There also is one of those “gem mining” stations in front of the cave, which is something my kids always enjoyed when they were younger.
 Sand bags containing gemstones are sold in the gift shop.